Best Family Activities in Asheville—A Local’s Perspective

 Long ago, some enterprising Ashevilleans looked up at the trees and said “Yeah.
 We should go up there.”
 Thus, the Adventure Center of Asheville was born.

 Another prime cut from the depths of my recollections, the WNC Nature Center is the best way to acquaint yourself and your children with Asheville's vibrant local fauna.
-They’ve got black bears, red wolves, river otters (a true crowd pleaser, these), barn owls, goats (pettable), snakes, turkey vultures, and even red pandas.
+They’ve got black bears, red wolves, river otters (a true crowd pleaser, these), barn owls, goats (you can pet the goats), snakes, turkey vultures, and even red pandas.

 I expect you’ll have to tear your wards away from the otter enclosure.
 Personally, I’m partial to the bears.
 I’m sure you’ll all come away with your own favorite animals.

 The old tried and true.
 You scream, I scream, the very Earth itself would scream for ice cream, if it could.
-Yes, at the end of a long day of walking, and taking in all the sights, sounds, and excitement, the family will truly appreciate some well-deserved ice cream.
+Yes, at the end of a long day of taking in all the sights, sounds, and excitement of Asheville, the family will truly appreciate some well-deserved ice cream.

-No matter where you are in Asheville, its likely a local creamery isn’t too far away.
+No matter where you are in Asheville, it's likely a local creamery isn’t too far away.
 If in south Asheville’s Biltmore Park, I tend to visit Cold Stone Creamery.
-If in downtown, I go for the Marble Slab.
+In downtown, I go for Ben & Jerry's.
 But if you truly want some of the best ice cream in Asheville, look no further than the Hop.

 With locations in the north of town, the west, and a new ice cream counter in downtown’s S&W dining hall, it should be easy to work the Hop into your visit to Asheville.
 And with shakes, malts, floats, vegan ice cream, ice cream for dogs, and such famous flavors as “unicorn poop” and “apples and honey,” there is plenty here to satisfy every ice-cream palette.